w3f/Grants-Program/applications/Polkadot-Dart.md

 ### Maintainance
 1. Keep following the upgrade of `Polkadot-JS` and `Substrate`, and supporting latest upgrades as soon as possible.
 2. Seperate the rust/dart binding libs and other implementations to serveral packages, the native binding libs should be minimize and stable for long term, just like `@polkadot/wasm` does.
-And we should be focusing on upgrading the api and data-types encode/decode.
+And we should be focusing on upgrading the features.

 ### Products and ecosystems
 1. We have a plan of making a wallet app, using `Polkadot-Dart` as its main dependency, which has been communicated with many parachains, to prepare for linking into `Parachains` and lowering the threshold for users to use.